KuiPN/hello-world/README.md

 # hello-world
-this is a my first GitHub repository
+This is a my first GitHub repository.

 then i am trying to edit this file in a branch called "readme-edits"